 The busiest times of the year for tourist traffic are the spring months of March, April, and May and the fall months of September, October, and November.
-These time periods draw the largest number of foreign travelers to Bhutan and are when many of the festivals are taking place.
+These time periods draw the largest number of foreign travelers to Bhutan and when many of the festivals are taking place.
 However, we believe, Bhutan is a year round destination.
-The winter months start from Dec till Feb, but the typical sky then is clear with bright sunshine.
-The monsoons start from June through August with only light showers during the evenings & nights.
+The winter months start from Dec till Feb, but the typical sky then is clear with blue skies & bright sunshine.
+The monsoons start from June through August with only light showers mostly during the evenings & nights.
 Many savvy travelers are discovering the advantages of lean season travel to Bhutan during the winter months of December through February and the summer months of June and July.

 The weather varies across different parts of Bhutan.
 Depending on the altitude, the climate varies from semi-tropical to alpine.
 In Thimphu, the capital city, the temperature ranges from -2.5°C in winter to 25°C in summer.
 In Southern Bhutan, the climate is tropical in the monsoon season and may range from 15°C in winter to 30°C in summer.
 The east is also warmer than the west.
 The centre enjoys sub-tropical climate with very cool winters while the northern parts of the country have harsh climate including snowfall two to three times every winter.